manuelarceaguirre/arce/blog_sns/drift.md

-I wanted to get more into the MLOps scene in my current company so I volunteered to help with the design and implementation of a AWS system or design or whatever you want to call it for detecting model drift on an XGBoost Model that tries to predict a category based on 5 arbitrary categories made by the company.
-My boss insisted on using EvidentlyAI library and AWS.
-The problem was that we did not have the actual values of the predicted category.
+I don't want to get fired so I got into the MLOps scene in my current company.
+I volunteered to help with the design and implementation of an AWS system or design or whatever you want to call it for detecting model drift on an XGBoost Model that tries to predict a category based on 5 arbitrary categories made by the company.
+My boss insisted on using the EvidentlyAI library and AWS.
+The problem was that we did not have the actual values of the predicted datasets...

  I was just as confused as you are but I decided to go along with the project and created this tool.

 ## How to Use

-1. **Create a reference dataset (your baseline data).**
+1. **Get a reference dataset (your baseline data).**
-   This is your "golden dataset" against which all future or new datasets will be compared.
+   This is your reality data-set.
+Preferably a dataset that the model was trained on.

-2. **Prepare your current dataset(s).**
+2. **Prepare your current dataset(s) or predictions.**
-   These are the datasets you want to compare against your reference.
-Make sure both reference and current datasets:
+   These are the datasets that the model blindly predicted, make sure both reference and current datasets:
    - Are in CSV format
    - Have the same column structure
    - Follow consistent data types